 - Organizational skills to juggle multiple cases with competing deadlines simultaneously;

 - Commitments to race equity work and community lawyering, and willingness to incorporate race equity principles and community lawyering in practice;

-- Strong interpersonal skills and ability to create a culture of feedback and continual improvement;
+- Strong interpersonal skills and ability to interact with a diverse client base including clients with disabilities;

 - Attention to detail, and strong written and oral communication skills;